If you’re reading this article, you’ve most likely got one (or all) of the following queries:

 So, let’s get started.

-You see, most people hate plagiarism checkers and look at them as their worst enemies.
-However, there’s a rule against using plagiarism checkers to detect and rework plagiarized pieces of content.
+You see, most people hate plagiarism checkers and look at them as their worst enemies but I think otherwise.

 As you can see, a few minor edits completely removed the detection!